RogerSelwyn/Trailcam/README.md

 Trailcam built on Raspberry Pi 3 Model B and Pi NoIR Camera V2

+## Notes as at 2021-08-18

+My trailcam code has been pushed down to the trailcam folder.
+This is while I work on a quick project to try and capture some bat motion, which requires a different model of videio capture.
+So this code is a bit of a hack for pro-active video capture and deletion on footage, as opposed to re-active for the hog-cam.

 ## Overview

 Configure setup in settings.py, plus any secure configuration in config/config.json